 When the CHA determines that there is extreme overcrowding (when the family's size and/or composition is significantly inappropriate for a unit with so few bedrooms);

-When the CHA determines that a family is overhoused, i.e. resides in a unit that has more bedrooms than that which is required by the family size or composition.
+When the CHA determines that a family is overhoused, i.e. resides in a unit that has more bedrooms than that which is required by the family size or composition;

-When the CHA is undertaking modernization, and the type of work being done requires that the resident temporarily or permanently relocates; and
+When the CHA is undertaking modernization, and the type of work being done requires that the resident temporarily or permanently relocates;

-When there are defects in the resident’s unit that pose an immediate and serious threat to health and safety that cannot be immediately repaired.
+When there are defects in the resident’s unit that pose an immediate and serious threat to health and safety that cannot be immediately repaired;

 When the CHA terminates its participation in a specialized housing program that may have been approved by HUD.
-Such programs could include the partnership with the Southeast Tennessee Human Resource Agency (SETHRA).
+Such programs could include the partnership with the Southeast Tennessee Human Resource Agency (SETHRA);

-When the CHA determines that a participant in the LIPH Family Self-Sufficiency Program and/or other ROSS Program has demonstrated an interest and ability to successfully participate in the CHA’s Upward Mobility Program
+When the CHA determines that a participant in the LIPH Family Self-Sufficiency Program and/or other ROSS Program has demonstrated an interest and ability to successfully participate in the CHA’s Upward Mobility Program;

-Failure of a household residing at an Upward Mobility Site to comply with the requirements of the Upward Mobility Program (See Section 17.2)
+Failure of a household residing at an Upward Mobility Site to comply with the requirements of the Upward Mobility Program (See Section 17.2); and